AwalaApp/network-website/tech-overview.md

 When the Internet is unavailable, users can have their data physically transported by [couriers]({% link couriers.md %}), who effectively form a secure sneakernet.

 Most of the protocol remains the same as when the Internet is available, but gateways don't exchange parcels: instead, they exchange _cargo_, which is also encrypted and contains one or more parcels.
 This way, an eavesdropper wouldn't be able to see which services are being used (e.g., `awala.facebook.com`).
-The following video illustrates this when transporting data to the Internet:
+The following video illustrates the transport of cargo to the Internet:

 {% include embed_mp4_video.html path="/assets/diagrams/centralised-couriers.mp4" %}